Bitcoineo/Bitcoineo/README.md

 # Gm, I'm Bitcoineo 👋

-I'm currently...

-- building with Claude Code. no coding background, first time in my life I feel like I have superpowers
+Building with Claude Code.
+No coding background — first time in my life I actually feel like I have superpowers.

-- training for a marathon (send help)
-- researching defi protocols and writing what I find on Twitter
-- drinking too much coffee somewhere in Thailand
-- going down YouTube rabbit holes I have no business being in
+Training for a marathon somewhere in Thailand (send help), researching DeFi protocols, writing what I find on Twitter, and going down YouTube rabbit holes I have no business being in.

-I'm excited about...

-- curiosity compounding. research → alpha → products → repeat
-- curating delightful experiences
-- ethereum's values and why they still matter after all this noise
-- making tools I actually want to exist
+The thing I keep coming back to: if you understand something well enough to build it, you actually understand it.
+Ethereum's values still matter after all this noise.
+Curiosity compounds.
+And the tools I want to use mostly don't exist yet.

 So I build them.